stephentino/estimate_akm/README.md

 ### Identification

 The firm effects are identified for firms that are "connected".
 Two firms are "connected" if there exists a worker who moves between them.
-Thus, an important step prior to estimating the AKM-style model is extracted the "largest connected set" of workers and firms.
+Thus, an important step prior to estimating the AKM-style model involves extracting the "largest connected set" of workers and firms from the matched employer-employee data.

 For the estimator of the firm effects to be unbiased, firm-to-firm mobility must be uncorrelated with time-varying unobservables.